43rd Air Mobility Operations Group

-The 43rd Air Mobility Operations Group is an active duty air mobility unit at Pope Army Airfield (formerly Pope AFB), Fort Bragg, North Carolina and is part of the Air Mobility Command (AMC) under the USAF Expeditionary Center.
+The 43rd Air Mobility Operations Group is an active duty air mobility unit at Pope Army Airfield, North Carolina and is part of the Air Mobility Command under the USAF Expeditionary Center.
 The unit is composed of eight squadrons, including one of the only two active Air Force aeromedical evacuation squadrons based in the United States.
 The group's primary mission focuses on providing enroute operations and enabling global response and airborne support for Fort Bragg's 82nd Airborne Division.

-The 43rd Operations Group was redesignated the 43rd Airlift Group (43 AG) on 1 March 2011 after the inactivation of the 43rd Airlift Wing and entered into an Active Associate arrangement with the Air Force Reserve Command's colocated 440th Airlift Wing (440 AW).
+The 43rd Operations Group was redesignated the 43rd Airlift Group on 1 March 2011 after the inactivation of the 43rd Airlift Wing and entered into an active associate arrangement with the Air Force Reserve Command's colocated 440th Airlift Wing.

-In 2016, the 440 AW was inactivated due to funding issues and both the 440 AW and the 43 AG discontinued their airlift mission with C-130H Hercules aircraft.
+In 2016, the 440th Wing was inactivated and both the 440th and the 43rd discontinued their airlift mission with Lockheed C-130 Hercules aircraft.

-While the 440 AW was inactivated, the 43 AG was reorganized as a non-flying unit, later redesignated the 43rd Air Mobility Operations Group (43 AMOG) on 14 June 2016.
+While the 440th was inactivated, the 43rd was reorganized as a non-flying unit, designated the 43rd Air Mobility Operations Group on 14 June 2016.